jbaraga/BasicGames/Play/GameNotes.md

 #### [Bowling](Bowling.swift)

-- Strike not possible?
-Additional testing needed
+- ?strike not possible - additional testing needed
-- Scoring issues: scoring of spares and strikes does not appear to follow bowling rules, and potential bugs in scoring
+- Scoring issues - scoring of spares and strikes does not appear to follow bowling rules
 - Bug fixed - improper indexing of score by player; scoring not shown in sample run to confirm

 #### [Boxing](Boxing.swift)